-Coffee date 1pm, its now 12:35pm and there I am, staring blankly into a bundle of scattered mess thrown across my bedroom floor, what the heck will I wear!
+I have a coffee date 1pm, yet here I am it’s now 12:35pm and I’m staring blankly into a bundle of scattered mess thrown across my bedroom floor, just what will I wear!
 Now I know I’m not the only girl who does meltdown mode 5 minutes before leaving the house.
 I get it, it’s what us girls do, however it was new to me and with life being anything less than one hundred miles per hour I didn’t have the time nor the energy to have meltdowns.
 I was already late!

 There was a time where I loved all things fashion.
 This top with those jeans and if that didn’t work well of course I had five other prized tops awaiting my approval.
 It was hassle free.
 I knew what I liked and more importantly I knew what worked for me.
 In those days getting dressed was fun, I doted on Parisian style Pinterest boards.
 I had my own style, more classic than trend setter and I was confident, quietly confident wearing it.
 I invested time into the things I enjoyed, running, reading, fashion.

 So what happened to her?
 I suppose I became a Mummy, which of course is my greatest achievement in life however Motherhood is a selfless life.
 My little guy is the centre of my universe, his happiness comes before anything.
 Overnight all of lives priorities changed and just like that I suppose I changed.

 Change can be difficult especially teamed with perception, the unwanted perception of what life as a new mum should look like.
 The wonder of what we look like in the eyes of others, others being strangers of course.
 Oh and being categorised, that got me too… new mum, first time mum!
 When does the “new” drop off?
 Does that mean second time round, when I fall into another category the expectations differ, the perception is even greater?